Tourism in Tunisia: Marinas

-Tunisia is one of the African countries that has the most marinas.
+Tunisia is one of the African countries with the most marinas.
 Its yachting infrastructure attracts mostly European tourists who flee the harsh winter in their home countries to enjoy the pleasant weather and relatively warmer sea in Tunisia.
 The country is planning to create additional marinas in the coming years such as the one in the new modern economic center of Tunis Financial Harbor.

 The existing marinas are 8 from the north to the south of the coast: